What is Data Science?

 - Developers can write code to leverage the data science model and applying it into an application

 In this era of data sprawl, enterprises need big data pipelines that can process and analyze massive amounts of data in real time.
 To aid in this department, most data scientists rely on machine learning to increase agility and response times.
 Talend helps reduce the complexities of machine learning by providing a comprehensive ecosystem of user-friendly, self-service tools and technologies that seamlessly integrate it into your big data platform.
-With Talend Cloud, you can build a systematic path that is repeatable and scalable to ease the data science process, as it is up against an unending flow of data.
+With Talend, you can build a systematic path that is repeatable and scalable to ease the data science process, as it is up against an unending flow of data.
+Try Talend Data Fabric today.

 Ready to get started with Talend?